"

 3.6 Cold Milk

-Cold milk can help soothe and moisturize the skin affected by heat rash.
+Cold milk can help soothe and moisturise the skin affected by heat rash.
 Apply a clean towel that has been dipped in cold milk gently to the rash for 15 minutes.
 Repeat a few times daily to feel better.

 3.7 Neem Leaves